RobertoBorges/DemoCustomAuth/README.md

 ## How to use

+Alternatively, you can apply pending migrations from a command prompt at your project directory:

+> PM> dotnet ef database update

 With Visual Studio 2022, open the solution and run the project.

 It should create a local database "aspnet-DemoCustomAuth-53bc9b9d-9d6a-45d4-8429-2a2761773502" and open a browser with the demo page.